 Anyone visiting or living in Dallas is aware that there are countless forms of entertainment available for people of all ages.
-Along with being known for the Dallas Cowboys football team and their cheerleaders, Dallas is also well known for the countless haunted places in the city.
+Along with being known for the Dallas Cowboys football team and their cheerleaders, Dallas is also well known for the countless ghost stories, haunted places and real haunted houses around the city.

-Let’s take a look at 10 haunted places in Dallas ghost hunters enjoy visiting:
+So, let’s take a look at 10 haunted places in Dallas that ghost hunters enjoy visiting:

 10. Sons of Hermann Hall